 Step 2- From the top menu bar, click on the ‘Online Services’ tab and select ‘Claim (Form-31, 19 & 10C)’ from the drop-down menu.

-Step 7 – A fresh section of the form will be opened from where you have to select the “Purpose for which advance is required”, the amount required and the employee’s address
+Step 7 – A fresh section of the form will open, wherein you have to select the ‘Purpose for which advance is required’, the amount required and the employee’s address

 It is worth noting that all options for which the employee is not eligible for withdrawal will be mentioned in red.

 Step 8 – Tick on the certification and submit your application

 Step 9 – You may have to submit scanned documents depending on the purpose for which you have filled the form

 Step 10 – Your employer has to approve your withdrawal request after which the money will be withdrawn from your EPF account and deposited in the bank account mentioned at the time of filling the withdrawal form.

 An SMS notification will be sent to your mobile number registered with EPFO.
 Once the claim is processed, the amount will be transferred to your bank account.
 Although no formal time limit has been provided by the EPFO, the money usually gets credited within 15-20 days.

 Following are the conditions that an employee must meet in order to be eligible for withdrawing EPF-